joncampbell123/dosbox-x/INSTALL.md

-sDOSBox-X Installation and Released Packages
+DOSBox-X Installation and Released Packages
 ===========================================

 DOSBox-X is a cross-platform DOS emulator based on DOSBox, with the eventual goal of being a complete DOS emulation package.
 New versions of DOSBox-X are released periodically, typically on the last day of a month or the first day of the next month.
 Since DOSBox-X is cross-platform, all major host operating systems are officially supported including Windows (XP or later), Linux (with X11), macOS (10.12 or later) and DOS operating systems.